HathorNetwork/hathor-wallet/README.md

 Finally, run `make i18n` to compile all po files to json files.
 You can use `make check_po` to check for problems in translations.

+## Release

+There is a release guide in [RELEASE.md](/RELEASE.md).

+We ship GPG signatures for all release packages.
+Check our guide in [RELEASING.md#signature-verification](/RELEASING.md#signature-verification) to learn how to verify them.

 ## License

 Code released under [the MIT license](https://github.com/HathorNetwork/hathor-wallet/blob/dev/LICENSE).